Edge Computing for Industry: A Complete Guide to Modern Industrial Technology

 Tools and Resources for Edge Computing

-A variety of tools and platforms support the development and deployment of industrial edge computing systems.
+Various tools and platforms support the deployment and management of edge computing systems.
+These tools help organizations build scalable and efficient solutions.

 • Edge AI frameworks (TensorFlow Lite, OpenVINO)